tingyulan/agfzb-CloudAppDevelopment_Capstone/README.md

 **Add user management to the application**
 1. Implement user management using the Django user authentication system.
-2. Set up continuous integration and delivery
+2. Set up continuous integration and delivery.

 **Implement backend services**
 1. Create cloud functions to manage dealers and reviews